-Greenbelt youngstors at a mass meeting hold in the school auditorium last night elected the following boys and girls who will act as councilmen when the kids take over the job of governing this town next Labor Day: John Freeman, Larry Childress, Mary Provest, Phyllis Barr, Frank Bauer, These will select one of their number for mayor.
-Price Five Conts
+Greenbelt youngsters at a mass meeting held in the school auditorium last

+night elected the following boys and

+girls who will act as councilmen when the

+kids take over the job of governing this

+town next Labor Day: John Freeman, Larry

+Childress, Mary Provest, Phyllis Barr,

+Frank Bauer.
+These will select one of

+their number for mayor.